Updated: May 29

 How to host it?

-How to assess, target and evaluate child’s progress
+How to assess, target and evaluate a child's progress

-The curriculum for the first 12 weeks of therapy and how to adapt, differentiate and generalise to fulfil the needs of the individual child
+The curriculum for the first 12 weeks of Therapy and how to adapt, differentiate and generalise to fulfil the individual child's needs.

-Learn the necessary games, activities and building ideas that you must deliver within your first 12 weeks of Lego-based Therapy
+Learn the necessary games, activities and building ideas to deliver within your first 12 weeks of Lego®-based Therapy.

 Ok!
 That's Level 1!

-Now let me tell you about Level 2 – Brick by Brick Advanced Lego-based Therapy Training
+Now let me tell you about Level 2 – Brick by Brick Advanced Lego®-based Therapy Facilitator Training.

-To enter this training, you had to attend Level 1 training and delivered, at least once, your first 12 weeks of Lego-based Therapy in your own setting.
+To enter this training, you had to attend Level 1 training and deliver, at least once, your first 12 weeks of Lego®-based Therapy in your setting.

-At Level 2 – you will learn about:
+At Level 2 – you will learn about the following:

-How to teach the theory of mind through Lego-based Therapy
+How to prepare the theory of mind through Lego®-based Therapy.

-Learn games, activities and building projects so you can teach more complex social skills, independence, organisational skills, leadership skills, etc.
+Learn games, activities and building projects to teach more complex social skills, independence, organisational skills, leadership skills, etc.

-These trainings are suitable for those who teach and support children with social communication skills.
-So, if you are the Headteacher, SENCo, teacher, teaching assistant, COUNSELLOR, speech and language therapist or simply if you teach or support children with special educational needs (such as Autism), or if you teach and support children social skills and behaviour then this training is right for you.
+These training are suitable for those who teach and support children with social communication skills.
+So, if you are the Headteacher, SENCo, teacher, teaching assistant, COUNSELLOR, speech and language therapist or simply if you teach or support children with special educational needs (such as Autism), or if you prepare and support children's social skills and behaviour then this training is proper for you.

-OK guys, thank you so very, very much for being here with me.
-I’m so very lucky that I can share with you my passion.
+OK, guys, thank you so much for being here with me.
+I'm so fortunate that I can share with you my passion.

-If you want to have a little bit more structure on how to actually help and support children communication and social skills and how to organise and run your Lego-based Therapy in your setting then get your butt into my Brick by Brick Academy.
+If you want to have a little more structure on how to help and support children's communication and social skills and how to organise and run your Lego®-based Therapy in your setting, get your butt into my Brick by Brick Academy.

 Let me know what do you think of today’s episode and my giveaway schemes.